bdalberson/lumonemployeedb/README.md

 ## Author Info

-SWEngineer with a lot for the show Severence.
+SWEngineer with a lot of love for the show Severence.

 * [Portfolio](https://bdalberson.github.io/Course2Biopage/)
 * [LinkedIn](https://www.linkedin.com/in/brian-alberson-464b2271/)